 5 S.R.O.

-If this option is seat to ON the required sequence to start the truck is:
+If this option is set to ON the static return to OFF is requested for starting truck.
+The required sequence is :

 - · Seat-direction lever-accelerator pedal or - · Seat-accelerator pedal-direction lever within the seq. delay time